redpanda-data/connect/website/docs/components/processors/sql_query.md

 ### `where`

 An optional where clause to add.
-Placeholder arguments are populated with the `args_mapping` field, and the placeholder syntax must match the driver (MySQL uses `?`, PostgreSQL uses `$1`, and so on).
+Placeholder arguments are populated with the `args_mapping` field.
+Placeholders should always be question marks, and will automatically be converted to dollar syntax when the postgres driver is used.

 Type: `string`